 Residency Global Health Track

 The Department of Anesthesiology at Weill Cornell Medical College is dedicated to developing the careers of anesthesiologists committed to academic global health work.
 The goal of the residency Global Health Track is to provide a select group of residents an advanced foundation and knowledge in global health and global anesthesia.
-The mechanism for this is to provide dedicated time during residency for specialty education, research, and an academic project in global health.
+The mechanism for this is to provide a dedicated curriculum during residency for specialty education, mentorship, and a scholarly pursuit project in global health.

 The Global Health Track involves six weeks of extracurricular mentored training and education in global health during the CA-2 year.
-During the CA-3 year, the selected resident will travel to India either in the spring or fall Global Health Elective as one of four resident participants; they will also receive up to three months of research time for U.S. based global health work during this year.
+During the CA-3 year, the selected resident will either travel to India in the Spring or Fall Global Health Elective as one of four resident participants, travel to another programmatically developed global health site, or travel to an alternative global health site that is approved by the department; a global health scholarly pursuit project is to be completed in the CA-3 year; if the global health scholarly pursuit warrants, there is a possibility of receiving research time in the CA-3 year.

 Expectations of the Global Health Track resident include:

-- Satisfactory completion of the 6-week extracurricular training course;
+- Satisfactory completion of the 6-week extracurricular training course, including a passing score on the Global Health exam;

-- The submission of a research proposal early in the CA-2 year;
+- The submission of a scholarly pursuit proposal early in the CA-2 year;

-- Travel to India with completion of an academic project that can be related to or unrelated to their overall research project
+- Travel to a global health elective site with completion of an academic project that can be related to or unrelated to their overall scholarly pursuit;

-- Completion of a research project at the end of their CA-3 academic time with at least one poster or presentation at a national meeting in anesthesiology or global health, and ideally leading to submission of a manuscript.
+- Completion of a scholarly pursuit project at the end of the CA-3 academic time with at least one poster or presentation at a national meeting in anesthesiology or global health, and ideally leading to submission of a manuscript.

 Application Procedure and Eligible Candidates

 Resident physicians interested in the residency Global Health Track position should submit an application by May 1st of their CA-1 academic year.
-A completed application should be submitted to Lisa Cabrera at firstname.lastname@example.org, and includes:
+A completed application should be submitted to Dr. Sheida Tabaie at email@example.com, and includes:

-- a Personal Statement of no more than one single-spaced page descibing program interest
+- a personal statement of no more than one single-spaced page describing program interest

 - a curriculum vitae

 Entry into the Global Health Track position begins July 1 of the CA-2 academic year.
-Prospective applicants who wish to discuss their research interests for the residency Global Health Track position should contact Dr. Gunisha Kaur at email@example.com.
+Prospective applicants who wish to discuss their scholarly pursuit interests for the residency Global Health Track position should contact Dr. Sheida Tabaie at firstname.lastname@example.org.

 Support for national meeting attendance will be available to those who are presenting their original research as a first author at the ASA or AUA.